AmbientServices/AmbientServices/README.md

     }
 }
 ```
-### Default Provider
+### Default Implementation
-The default provider asynchronously buffers the log messages and flushes them in batches out to the System Diagnostics Trace (which would slow code dramatically if each log message was written synchronously).
+The default implementation asynchronously buffers the log messages and flushes them in batches out to the System Diagnostics Trace (which would slow code dramatically if each log message was written synchronously).

 ## AmbientProgress
 The ambient progress interface abstracts a simple context-following progress tracker of the type that is universally applicable.
 Progress tracking tracks the proportion of an operation that has completed processing and the item currently being processed and provides easy aggregation of subprocess progress.
 The ambient context is checked for cancellation each time the progress is updated or parts are started or completed.

 Progress tracking should never affect control flow or results, except in the event of a cancellation, in which case there are no functional results.
-Naturally consumers and providers should avoid any usage or implementation to the contrary.
+Naturally both consumers and services should avoid any usage or implementation to the contrary.

 ### Helpers
 The only helper class here is `AmbientCancellationTokenSource`, which is a superset of the framework's `CancellationTokenSource` that can raise cancellation using an ambient clock.

 ### Settings
 There are no settings for this service.

 ### Sample